aligoknl/gympass_membership_app/README.md

-# Virtuagym-Assignment GYMPASS
+# GYMPASS MEMBERSHIP APP

-This is the project for the Virtuagym I did using the MERN stack.
+This is a project used the MERN stack.
 A quick guide to what I built:

 Gympass